bchoi12/bchoi12.github.io/about.md

 This blog's purpose is to capture some glimpses of the college life.
 Hopefully it'll be exciting.

-By the way, if you did stumble on this page please send me an email using the contact page!
+<small>By the way, if you did stumble on this page please send me an email using the contact page!</small>